Robert-Ramirez/Interview_Prep/Data_Structures/Strings/README.md

 Know how strings are represented in memory.

-> Understand basic operators such as:
+Understand basic operators, such as:
          * Comparison
          * Copying
          * Matching